Checkpoint Docs

 1. The Pixel script loads asynchronously after your page renders

-2. It collects detection signals (user agent, headers, behavior)
+2. It collects detection signals (user agent, headers, behavior, and — when enabled — a browser fingerprint)

-3. Signals are sent to the Checkpoint detection API
+3. Signals are POSTed to the Checkpoint detection API (POST /api/v1/pixel)

 4. The result (classification + confidence) is logged to your project